 If a dentist uses improper solutions during a procedure, it can burn sinus tissues or even damage nerves.
 This is often due to a careless mistake or a dentist’s failure to properly educate himself or herself about what solutions to use in a given situation.

 A dentist can commit malpractice if he or she fails to administer anesthesia, pain medications, or antibiotics when needed.
 For example, if a dentist fails to treat an infection, a dental implant can fail or fall out, or the patient may develop a very serious infection.
-Talk to your dental malpractice attorney to determine if your dentist used or prescribed improper medications.
+Talk to your attorney to determine if your dentist used or prescribed improper medications.

 Failure to Refer a Patient to a Specialist